inster0/docs/terms_of_service.md

 4.6.
 We can not guarantee continuous, uninterrupted or error-free operations of our Services.

 4.7.
-Upon purchasing our Services, you understand that you are purchasing an Account and will not file a dishonest dispute through PayPal.
+Upon purchasing our Services, you understand that you are purchasing a Plan and will not file a dishonest dispute through PayPal.

 4.8.
-The Duration of an Account begins immediately after the accompanying Purchase is complete.
+The Duration of a Plan begins immediately after the Purchase is complete.

 4.9.
 There are no refunds.